Turn It Over

 Turn It Over is the second album by the American jazz fusion group the Tony Williams Lifetime, released in 1970 via Polydor Records.
 It was rereleased by Verve Records in 1997, as part of Spectrum: The Anthology.
 Williams is again joined by guitarist John McLaughlin and organist Larry Young, along with former Cream member Jack Bruce on bass guitar.

 Production

 Jack Bruce joined the group for Turn It Over, providing bass and vocals.
 Tony Williams was excited by the amplification he could employ during the recording of the album; his liner notes repeatedly instruct the listener to play the album at a high volume.
 Williams described the album as his version of the MC5's Kick Out the Jams.

-The album contains a rendition of John Coltrane's "Big Nick".
+"Big Nick" is a version of the John Coltrane composition.

 Critical reception

 The Omaha World-Herald wrote that the Lifetime "is likely the most forceful group on the pop music scene."
 AllMusic called the album "one of the more intense pieces of early jazz-rock fusion around," writing that "in parts, it's like Jimi Hendrix's Band of Gypsys with much better chops."
 JazzTimes praised Larry Young's "fearsome long tones and wobbly distortions" and "psychedelic, dissonant harmonies."
 Vibe deemed Turn It Over "one of the most violent, raucous recordings ever to issue from a noted jazz musician."
 The Guardian called it "tougher" than the debut, singling out the performance of "Big Nick".